raboof/akka.github.com/community/index.md

   - replicates application state by replicating events across multiple locations
   - allows updates to replicated state at multiple locations concurrently (multi-master)
   - allows individual locations to continue writing even if they are partitioned from other locations
-  - provides means to detect, track and resolve conflicting updates (automated and interactive)
+  - provides means to detect, track and resolve conflicting updates (interactive and automated)
+  - enables reliable event collaboration between event-sourced microservices
   - enables applications to implement a causal consistency model
   - preserves causal ordering of replicated events
   - provides implementations of operation-based CRDTs
-  - supports distribution up to global scale.
+  - supports distribution up to global scale

   A comparison to Akka Persistence in given in [this article](https://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/).
 Find out more in the [project documentation](http://rbmhtechnology.github.io/eventuate/).
 Eventuate binaries are [published](http://rbmhtechnology.github.io/eventuate/download.html) to bintray at the URL `https://dl.bintray.com/rbmhtechnology/maven`.